 Best For: Families; Dog-Walkers; Hiking

-You might not think about being able to camp, fish or take a long hike right in the city, but you absolutely can in Rouge Park, Toronto's largest park, which is also soon becoming Canada's first national urban park.
+You might not think about being able to camp, fish or take a long hike right in the city, but you absolutely can in Rouge National Urban Park, Canada's first national urban park.
 The haven for nature enthusiasts will stretch from the Oak Ridges Moraine to the shores of Lake Ontario and cover over 40 square kilometers.
 Within this vast area, you’ll find Canada's largest wetland, fishing areas, National Historic Sites, wilderness areas and a beach where you can swim or canoe.
 Rouge Park is only about 30 minutes east of downtown Toronto and accessible by TTC.

 Best For: Camping; Hiking